-Not secure against end-to-end attacks: Tor does not claim to provide a definitive solution to end-to-end timing or intersection attacks.
-Some approaches, such as having users run their own onion routers, may help; see Section 8 for more discussion.
+Not secure against end-to-end attacks: Tor does not claim to completely solve end-to-end timing or intersection attacks.
+Some approaches, such as having users run their own onion routers, may help; see Section 9 for more discussion.

 No protocol normalization: Tor does not provide protocol normalization like Privoxy or the Anonymizer.
 If senders want anonymity from responders while using complex and variable protocols like HTTP, Tor must be layered with a filtering proxy such as Privoxy to hide differences between clients, and expunge protocol features that leak identity.
 Note that by this separation Tor can also provide services that are anonymous to the network yet authenticated to the responder, like SSH.
-Similarly, Tor does not integrate tunneling for non-stream-based protocols like UDP; this must be provided by an external service if appropriate.
+Similarly, Tor does not integrate tunneling for nonstream-based protocols like UDP; this must be provided by an external service if appropriate.